-Written for Kion by Kelsey Hess, CTNC

 !!!
 An Important Note for Female Athletes

-If you're an athlete, you're an extreme case that we want to address specifically.
-Your exercise volume and intensity is much higher than the average person, so you're already putting your body through a good deal of stress with your training.
+Athletes are an extreme case that deserve addressing specifically.
+Athletes' exercise volume and intensity is much higher than the average person, so they're already putting their body through a good deal of stress with training.

-And as just mentioned, combining large amounts of stress with a fasting routine is a fast-track to hormonal hell.
+And as just mentioned, combining large amounts of stress with a fasting routine is a fast-track to hormonal hell, especially for women.

 What we do know: As an athlete, what you need most is fuel.